 What are these special, good purposes?
 To bring glory to His name, showing the world what He is like.
-And, to change them so that they become more like Jesus, who loves His Father completely and delights in Him and His perfectly good will.
+And, to change them so that they become more like Jesus, who loves His Father completely and delights in Him.
 These are the two things God's people want most of all!